 In a small, intimate setting, clients receive a high level of individualized care.
 They benefit from a gender-specific (but not gender-exclusive) setting, which means clients live in gender-specific residences and participate in gender-separate programming, but they also attend some groups with both men and women and may work with both male and female clinicians.
 In this environment, clients can feel safe sharing difficult feelings without distraction or inhibition, without missing out on supervised opportunities to practice engaging in healthy interactions with members of the opposite gender.

 What to Expect From Mental Health Treatment

 At Lucida, treatment begins with a comprehensive assessment to determine the most effective treatment plan for each client’s needs.
-Clients have access to a wide range of therapies to ensure their physical, mental, emotional and spiritual needs are met, including:
+Clients have access to a wide range of therapies to ensure their physical, mental, emotional and spiritual needs are met, which may include:

 - Dialectical behavior therapy (DBT) skills training

 - Trauma-focused groups and therapies such as EMDR